derXear/server-sent-events-and-websockets/README.md

 # Server-Sent Events w/ crypto price ticks

-This is a simple demonstration of Server-Side Events & WebSockets based on a Node.js backend and a HTML/JS frontend.
+This is a simple demonstration of Server-Sent Events & WebSockets based on a Node.js backend and a HTML/JS frontend.

 [Server-Sent events](https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events) (SSE) is a specification for implementing server-side push events to web frontend applications, through plain-old HTTP.